klaemo/csv-stream/Readme.md

 }
 ```

-In order for the inputEncoding option to take effect you need to install [iconv-lite](https://github.com/ashtuchkin/iconv-lite).
+In order for the inputEncoding option to take effect you need to install [iconv-lite](https://github.com/ashtuchkin/iconv-lite) (`npm install iconv-lite --save`).
 Also, take a look at the iconv-lite documentation for supported encodings.
 (iconv-lite provides pure javascript character encoding conversion -> no native code compilation)